hackerb9/Tandy-Terminfo/README.md

 	  sleep 1
 	  echo $'\eU\eY0 \eR\eT'

-* Disable/re-enable status line
+* Why I overloaded dsl:

-  Terminfo doesn't support enabling status lines, probably because ncurses can't even use them.
-It can, however, disable them with
+  Terminfo doesn't support enabling status lines.
+It can, however, disable them with "dsl".
+I used dsl in this normal way for the td terminal types without a status line (e.g., `td200`).
-  "dsl".

-  So, I made a kludge that I think actually works pretty well: the
-  "dsl" sequence for variants with status lines actually enables it.
-I think terminfo should either add enable_status_line or just let dsl mean "default_status_line": do the right thing for this terminal.
+  However, I made a kludge that I think actually works pretty well: the "dsl" sequence for variants _with_ status lines actually enables it.
+I think terminfo should either add "*enable*_status_line" or just let dsl mean "*default*_status_line": do the right thing for this terminal.

   Just for fun, my dsl strings also save and restore the labels in the status line using the undocumented
   \eS and \eR escape sequence.
-This works to properly turn off the status line then to re-enable it:
+This works to properly turn off the status line then to re-enable it on my Tandy 200 (but I have not tested a Model 100 or 102):

       $ TERM=td200
       $ tput dsl